10 Multicultural Books To Read With Your Kids

 Ten-year-old Manami tries to smuggle her dog into Manzanar, an internment camp for Japanese Americans during WWII.
 When her dog gets taken away, she loses her voice too.
-Now Manami writes wishes on paper to get her dog back and put her family back together. [chapter book, ages 9 and up]
+Now Manami writes wishes on paper to get her dog back and put her family back together. [middle grade, ages 9 and up]

 9. Hour of the Bees by Lindsay Eager

 Twelve-year-old Carolina meets her grandfather for the first time at his rundown ranch in the New Mexico desert.
 She is there with her family because his dementia is getting worse.
-But she discovers his stories about a magical oasis that bind him to this place also connect her to the Mexican roots she’s never wanted to claim. [chapter book, ages 9 and up]
+But she discovers his stories about a magical oasis that bind him to this place also connects her to the Mexican roots she’s never wanted to claim. [middle grade, ages 9 and up]

-Fans of Percy Jackson will find similarities in this chapter book set during the Middle Ages: humor, a diverse cast of characters (including a Jewish boy) with special powers, and wandering adventures to save the world against all odds. [chapter book, ages 8 and up]
+Fans of Percy Jackson will find similarities in this chapter book set during the Middle Ages: humor, a diverse cast of characters (including a Jewish boy) with special powers, and wandering adventures to save the world against all odds. [middle grade, ages 8 and up]

 To examine any book more closely at Amazon, please click on image of book.